The Joint Group of Experts on Scientific Aspects of Marine Environmental Protection (GESAMP)

 The Joint Group of Experts on Scientific Aspects of Marine Environmental Protection (GESAMP) was established in 1969, originally being sponsored by the IOC, the Food and Agriculture Organization (FAO), the International Maritime Organisation, and the World Meteorological Office (WMO).
 Since then, the International Atomic Energy Agency (IAEA), the United Nations (UN), the UN Environmental Programme (UNEP), the UN Industrial Development Organization (UNIDO), the UN Development Programme (UNDP), the International Seabed Authority (ISA) have all joined as sponsors of the GESAMP.
 In 2001 there was an independent, in-depth review of GESAMP resulting in an extensive revitalization process (review here).
 The role of GESAMP is to advise the UN system on aspects of marine environmental protection and has a vision to “provide authoritative, independent, interdisciplinary scientific advice to organizations and Governments to support the protection and sustainable use of the marine environment.”

-GESAMP has fourteen members – four of which are represented by the UK:
+GESAMP has seventeen members – four of which are represented by the UK:

 - UK Point of Contact: GESAMP Vice-Chair: Tracy Shimmield (Lyell Centre)